Browse the knowledge base

 2. Find the vendor and click to open.

-The Trading Partners view also surfaces:
+The partner detail view also surfaces:

 • All invoices from this vendor (both manually-linked and auto-detected)